OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 * VM is in running state for OpenNebula.
 Which specifically means that ``LCM_STATE==3`` and ``STATE>=3``
 * The VM has ``RUNNING=YES`` in the user template.

-The idea is report via ref:`OneGate <onegate_usage>` from inside the VM that it's running during the boot sequence:
+The idea is report via :ref:`OneGate <onegate_usage>` from inside the VM that it's running during the boot sequence:

 .. code::